Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 10.3.1 Deployment Methods

-The basic idea behind an expandable disk image is to provide the virtual disk data for OEM vendors to support easy deployment of the system to physical storage media.
+The goal of an expandable disk image is to provide the virtual disk data for OEM vendors to support easy deployment of the system to physical storage media.

 1. Manual Deployment